 Mesh shaders

 For about 2 months I have worked on using mesh shaders.
-This is a new technieck that improves and replaces the normal pipeline.
-One of the goals of the new pipeline is that you can render more geometry then before.
-I will be showing a vulkan impletion with glsl.
+This is a new technique that improves and replaces the regular pipeline.
+It brings the compute pipeline to the graphics pipeline.
+One of the goals of the new pipeline is that you can render more geometry than before.
+I will be showing a vulkan implementation with glsl.

 #version 460